rossrobino/ovr/apps/docs/src/server/docs/05-context.md

 ### Memo

-Memoize a function to dedupe async operations and cache the results.
-See [memoization](/07-memo) for more details.
+[Memoize](/07-memo) a function to dedupe async operations and cache the results.

 ```tsx
 c.memo.use(fn);